1005 - Community Activites Involving Students

 • Fundraising that addresses a unique situation or unforeseen opportunity that cannot meet the deadline requirements.

-A letter from the building principal and event sponsor describing the fundraiser and the reason for seeking an exception should be submitted to the district's chief financial officer [or designee] for approval prior to any fundraising request and must follow the prescribed timelines whenever possible.
+A letter from the building principal and event sponsor describing the fundraiser and the reason for seeking an exception should be submitted to the district's chief financial/operating officer [or designee] for approval prior to any fundraising request and must follow the prescribed timelines whenever possible.

 Additional Information: